Raj Kaur: Regent to Ranjit Singh

 During the siege of Sodhra, which was being occupied by the Bhangi Misl, Maha Singh contracted dysentery and died in April 1790.
 Ranjit Singh was 9-years-old at the time of his father's death in 1790.
 Raj Kaur became Ranjit's regent during his minority and managed the affairs of the Sukerchakia Misl.
-She was assisted by Dewan Lakhpat Rai (the Dewan of her late husband) who is reputed to have acted with ability and enthusiasm.
+She was assisted by Diwan Lakhpat Rai (as decided by Maha Singh prior to his death) who is reputed to have acted with ability and enthusiasm.
+Maha Singh also entrusted Missar Laiq Ram with the treasury and he was adjure to aid Raj Kaur and Ranjit Singh.

 The teenage Ranjit Singh took hardly any interest in the affairs of the state, making Raj Kaur anxious for his future.
 She felt that marriage might bring him around to the responsibilities of life.
 Ranjit had been betrothed (in Maha Singh's lifetime) to Mehtab Kaur, the only daughter of Sada Kaur and granddaughter of Jai Singh Kanhaiya, the chief of the powerful Kanhaiya Misl.
-Raj Kaur approached Sada Kaur to fix the nuptial date.
-Ranjit was fifteen years old when he left Gujranwala for Batala, the chief town of the Kanhaiyas, for his muklawa to Mehtab Kaur in 1796, the marriage took place in 1789.
+Mai Malwain approached Sada Kaur to fix the nuptial date and Ranjit was fifteen years old when he left Gujranwala for Batala, the chief town of the Kanhaiyas, for his muklawa to Mehtab Kaur in 1796, the marriage took place in 1789.
 This alliance between the two important Sikh families was a major event for Punjab.
-All the leading Sikh chiefs were present at the wedding.
+All the leading Sikh royals and aristocrats were present at the wedding.

-Raj Kaur also over saw Ranjit's nuptials with Raj Kaur Nakai, daughter of Sardar Ran Singh Nakai in 1792.
-They were betrothed when she was just an infant and he was merely 4 years old.
-The alliance was fixed by Maha Singh and Ran Singh Nakai's widow, Sardarni Karmo Kaur.
-His second marriage brought him a strategic military alliance just like his first wedding.
-Raj Kaur Nakai was renamed Datar Kaur, was affectionately spoken of as Mai Nakain and remained his most loved and respected queen.
-This wife of Ranjit Singh was also the favorite of Mai Malwain and in 1801 she bore Kharak Singh, the first grandchild of Mai Malwain.
+As young Ranjit Singh was content with Lakhpat Rai administrate his estates much to the chargain of his mother-in-law, Sada Kaur who found an ally in Sardar Dal Singh of Akalgarh, who was the maternal uncle of Maha Singh.
+Dal Singh aided his sister Desan Kaur after the death of her husband, Charat Singh hence he felt that Maha Singh should have appointed him regent to Ranjit Singh and resented the influence and power of Raj Kaur and Lakhpat Rai.
+Faqir Syed Waheeduddin, descendant of Fakir Azizuddin, a courtier of Ranjit Singh, in his book The Real Ranjit Singh claimed that Sada Kaur and Dal Singh began poisoning young Ranjit Singh' mind against his mother, but all in vain.
+Such courtly intrigues made Ranjit Singh spend most of his days hunting and away from home.
+During one such hunting trip an attempt was made on his life by Hashmat Khan, uncle of Ghulam Chatta who was defeated by Maha Singh in battle planned to avenge his nephew by assassinating a 13 year old Ranjit Singh.
+Before the assailant could Ranjit Singh stricked him with his sword.